Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_demonstrating_proof_of_possession.md

 ## Overview

-Demonstrating Proof-of-Possession(DPoP) is an alternative technique to the Mutual TLS certificate-bound access tokens.
+Demonstrating Proof-of-Possession (DPoP) is an alternative technique to the [Mutual TLS certificate-bound access tokens](/hub/kong-inc/openid-connect/how-to/client-authentication/mtls/).
 Instead of binding the token with the client certificate used in the mTLS, it binds the token with a JWK provided by the client.

-It's possible to use Demonstrating Proof-of-Possession without mTLS, or even with a plain HTTP.
-But HTTPS is recommended for better protection.
+It's possible to use Demonstrating Proof-of-Possession without mTLS, or even with plain HTTP.
+HTTPS is recommended for better protection.

-Note that by enabling the verification of the DPoP proof, Kong removes the `DPoP` header and changes the token type from "dpop" to "bearer", which essentially downgrades the request to use a conventional bearer token.
+Note that by enabling the verification of the DPoP proof, Kong removes the `DPoP` header and changes the token type from `dpop` to `bearer`, which essentially downgrades the request to use a conventional bearer token.
-This allows an OAuth2 upstream without DPoP support to work with the DPoP token without loosing the protection of key-binding mechanism.
+This allows an OAuth2 upstream without DPoP support to work with the DPoP token without losing the protection of the key-binding mechanism.

 It's a prerequisite that the auth server is configured to enable the DPoP for you to enable it with Kong.